djuang1/mule-example-clear-watermark/README.md

 # Example: Clear Watermark from ObjectStore
 This Mule project is an example of how to clear the watermark from the object store that was set in a Poll wrapper.
 The project has a batch flow that selects records from a MySQL table and then sets the watermark for the last record ID.
 The second flow provides an API endpoint that provides a way to reset the watermark by opening a link to http://localhost:80801/clearwatermark

+# Setup
+  1. Run the 'records.sql' script against a MySQL database
+  2. Modify the 'MySQL_Configuration' to point to your MySQL database with the newly created table.

 # Versions
 Project was built with the following versions.